bc3LC/medusa/paper/paper.md

 # After introducing the price shocks in the csv file, upload the edited file
 file_name <- read.csv(file,        # File name or full file path
-             header = TRUE,        # Read the header (TRUE) sep = ",",            # Value separator
-             dec = ".",            # Decimal point
-             ...)                  # Additional arguments
+             header = TRUE,        # Header indicator (set to TRUE) sep = ",",            # Value separator used in the file dec = ".",            # Decimal point format used ...)                  # Additional arguments to be passed

 # Calculate distributional impacts
 calc_di( year,                     # Base year for the simulation
-         elevate = F,              # Do not elevate the raw data shocks = file_name,       # Indicate the name of the uploaded file var_impact = "DECILE",    # Indicate the socioeconomic variable ...)                      # Additional arguments
+         elevate = F,              # Elevation of raw data (set to FALSE) shocks = file_name,       # Name of the uploaded file with shocks var_impact = "DECILE",    # Socioeconomic variable to be used ...)                      # Additional arguments to be passed
 ```

 # Statement of need

 Addressing critical challenges like climate change requires ambitious policies that promote social justice without worsening existing inequalities, such as income or gender disparities [@alonso-epelde2024].
 To ensure this, it is essential to conduct policy impact assessments that not only consider the economy, energy, land, and water systems holistically but also analyze the distributional impacts across different population groups [@bazoli2022; @walker2010].
-While Integrated Assessment Models (IAMs) have been invaluable in policy evaluation [@van2020], they often lack the granularity needed to assess socio-economic disparities.
+While Integrated Assessment Models (IAMs) are invaluable in policy evaluation [@van2020], they often lack the granularity needed to assess socio-economic disparities.
 Micro-simulation models for distributional analysis fill this gap by providing detailed, heterogeneous results, enabling policymakers to identify vulnerable populations and implement targeted compensatory measures [@tomas2023].
 This ensures that policies are equitable and socially just.

 `medusa` facilitates distributional impact analyses through an overnight-effect microsimulation model, leveraging microdata from the Household Budget Survey (HBS), a standardized and comprehensive dataset available across EU countries [@eurostat2003].
 The HBS offers detailed insights into household consumption patterns and socioeconomic characteristics at both household and individual levels, allowing for highly granular analysis.
 This enables the integration of an intersectional approach[^1] considering factors such as class, gender, and race, and provides more robust and nuanced results for assessing policy impacts on diverse population groups.